mbari-org/deepsea-track/README.md

 ## *Arguments*

-  * --video_name name of the video file to process, e.g. video.mp4, video.mov
+  * --video_path absolute path to the video file to process, e.g. /data/video.mp4, /data/video.mov
-  * --in_path absolute path to the input artifacts: video.mov, deepsea_class_map.json and deepsea_cfg.json
+  * --config_path absolute path to the configuration files: deepsea_class_map.json and deepsea_cfg.json
   * --out_path absolute path to save output artifacts
   * --xml_path (optional) absolute path to directory with voc xml files.
 If absent, --address and --topic must be set
   * --address (optional) socket address for the detector output, e.g. tcp://127.0.0.1:6432
-  * --topic (optional) topic to listen on at address, e.g. VisualEvents
+  * --topic (optional) topic to listen on at address, e.g. VisualEvents.
+If specified, must also specify the --address
   * --resize_width resize width in pixels for running the tracker, defaults to 512
   * --resize_height resize height in pixels for running the tracker, defaults to 512
   * --start_frame_num (optional) starting frame to process, 1-based. e.g. --start_frame=1 is the first frame in the video.
 Defaults to 1.